asayers/jetrelay/DESIGN.md

 Total: 2_396_614 evs, 1255 MiB, 10040 Mbps
 ```

-As expected, this happens just as the required datarate exceeds 10 Gbps.
+As expected, this happens just as the required data-rate exceeds 10 Gbps.
 And we
 can see that jetrelay is indeed saturating the full 10 Gbps.

 ### Finding the limit